 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using aspirin, cholestyramine (Questran®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), a blood thinner (such as warfarin, Coumadin®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, or Orapred®).
-Tell your doctor if you are using lithium (Eskalith®), methotrexate (Rheumatrex®, Trexall®), a diuretic or "water pill" (such as furosemide, hydrochlorothiazide [HCTZ], torsemide, Demadex®, or Lasix®), or certain blood pressure medicine (such as captopril, enalapril, lisinopril, losartan, Accupril®, Atacand®, Cozaar®, Diovan®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, or Zestril®).
+- Make sure your doctor knows if you are also using aspirin, cholestyramine (Questran®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), a blood thinner (such as warfarin, Coumadin®), or a steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone).
+Tell your doctor if you are using lithium (Eskalith®, Lithobid®), methotrexate (Rheumatrex®, Trexall®), a diuretic (water pill, such as furosemide, hydrochlorothiazide [HCTZ], torsemide, Demadex®, Lasix®), or certain blood pressure medicine (such as captopril, enalapril, lisinopril, losartan, Accupril®, Atacand®, Cozaar®, Diovan®, Lotrel®, Monopril®, Prinivil®, Zestoretic®, or Zestril®).